purplelilgirl/Unity-NativeAppstore/README.md

 iOS
 - uses SKStoreProductViewController when its available, defaults to OpenURL
 - don't forget to include StoreKit.framework in Build Phases Link Binary with Libraries
+- to prevent the Status Bar showing in the Appstore view, add View Controller based Status Bar to Info.plist and set it to false

 Android
 - uses Uri Intent